 | Phil Beach - Bridgetown Greenbushes Tourism Association (BGTA) A self-motivated and results-driven leader with over 25 years of senior and project management experience, including software development, infrastructure deployment, and business solution design.
 His background includes managing major commercial and aeronautical systems projects with IBM UK and British Airways, as well as leading WA Government initiatives such as the $27 million Shared Land Information Platform (SLIP) and multiple web systems for Landgate.
 Now based in Bridgetown, he manages Maranup Ford Caravan Park, overseeing its commercial kitchen and working farm operations.
 He is also a proud member of the BGTA and is leading the EV Charge Up Project at Puzzletown. |

-| Kailee Lingard - Talison Lithium Kailee Lingard is the Commercial Director at Talison Lithium, the region’s largest employer.
-With a strong background in mining, commercial operations, and asset management projects, Kailee is deeply committed to strengthening Talison’s role as a genuine community partner.
-She is passionate about fostering collaboration and ensuring the company’s growth continues to support the prosperity and sustainability of the wider Bridgetown-Greenbushes region beyond the mine. |
+| Kailee Lingard Kailee Lingard is the Commercial Director at Talison Lithium, the region’s largest employer.
+With a strong background in mining, commercial operations and asset management, Kailee plays a key role in shaping Talison’s strategic and operational outcomes.
+She is deeply committed to strengthening Talison’s contribution as a genuine community partner and is passionate about ensuring the company’s success supports long-term prosperity and sustainability across the Bridgetown–Greenbushes region beyond the life of the mine.
+Beyond her role at Talison, Kailee brings a broader regional perspective to this group.
+She is a strong advocate for the South West and contributes a diverse set of professional skills, commercial insight and collaborative leadership to her role on the board, adding value well beyond a single organisational lens. |